Kiev - walking tour and practical tips

 Finally, for those who were not born in the USSR and are daring enough to visit Kiev, here are some more practical tips from me (a Belarusian girl):

 1) Accommodation: the best accommodation option in Kiev is to rent a flat, especially if you are two or more.
 Prices for 1-room apartments within the 2-metro-stop radius from Maidan are about 40-50 USD, and 50-100 USD for 2-room apartments.
-It's cheaper for farther metro stations.
+And of course, the farther you go from the centre, the cheaper it gets.
 Prices will definitely go up in summer, but it's still a much better alternative to Soviet hotels or hostels (that's not where a local would stay).
-These days some rental agencies have an English page and I hope even more will do the translation by summer.
-We used http://apartments-center.kiev.ua, +38 (067) 407-52-62 and +38 (067) 765-62-67 (mobile), +38 (044) 361-04-54.
+The best place to rent a room or an apartment for foreign visitors to Kiev is probably http://airbnb.com for those who prefer a straightforward money-accommodation exchange, or http://couchsurfing.org for those who want to stay for free with a like-minded local.
+There are also many agencies, some of which have an English page.
+At the time of our visit, we used http://apartments-center.kiev.ua, +38 (067) 407-52-62 and +38 (067) 765-62-67 (mobile), +38 (044) 361-04-54.

 2) City transport: Kiev metro will bring you to most of the sights you need to go, as well as to the bus stations and partially to the airport.
 Apart from being convenient and cheap, it's also an attraction in itself, as some of its stations are the deepest metro stations in the world!
 For the Borispol' airport, go to the Har'kovskaya metro station (on the green line), and there go up to the street and wait for the airport bus (ask people for its exact location and ignore the taxi drivers).
 The airport bus goes quite often in the mornings.
 The same route can be easily done in the opposite direction.